tgerighty/AGENTS.md/sentry.md

-## Sentry
+## sentry

-This project uses Sentry to notify about unexpected errors.
+this project uses sentry to notify about unexpected errors.

-The website folder will have a src/lib/errors.ts file with an exported function `notifyError(error: Error, contextMessage: string)`.
+the website folder will have a src/lib/errors.ts file with an exported function `notifyError(error: Error, contextMessage: string)`.

-You should ALWAYS use notifyError in these cases:
+you should ALWAYS use notifyError in these cases:

-- create a new Spiceflow api app, put notifyError in the onError callback with context message including the api route path
+- create a new spiceflow api app, put notifyError in the onError callback with context message including the api route path
 - suppressing an error for operations that can fail. instead of doing console.error(error) you should instead call notifyError
-- wrapping a promise with Cloudflare `waitUntil`.
-Add a .catch and a notifyError so errors are tracked
+- wrapping a promise with cloudflare `waitUntil`. add a .catch and a notifyError so errors are tracked

-This function will add the error in Sentry so that the developer is able to track users errors
+this function will add the error in sentry so that the developer is able to track users' errors

 ## errors.ts file

-If a package is missing the errors.ts file here is the template for adding one.
+if a package is missing the errors.ts file, here is the template for adding one.

-Notice that
+notice that

-- dsn should be replaced by the user with the right one.
-Ask to do so
+- dsn should be replaced by the user with the right one. ask to do so
 - use the sentries npm package, this handles correctly every environment like Bun, Node, Browser, etc

 ```tsx